Zephyrum-Alsend/Growth-Items/GrowthWeaponDusfergonV1_5/Docs/Dusfergon/ReadMe.txt

 forms allowed, so you will find multiple sub-types have multiple pages of forms.
 Dusfergon's stats will adjust according to the sub-type chosen.

+As of V1.5, for ease of use you can hold V ingame to quickswap back to the last form Dusfergon held.
+With this, you can more easily change between melee and ranged forms in combat.

 Due to the sheer number of forms, a Random option is available in the first menu.
 It will pick a sub-type first, then specific form, so you have an equal chance of each sub-type appearing.
+You can also activate the Random option from ingame by holding down G.

-Incase you like the form Random chose and want to change to it later, Shift+RMB Dusfergon in your inventory to receive a message stating "Dusfergon's current form is [name] ([sub-type menu])."
+Incase you like the form Random chose and want to change to it later, Shift+RMB Dusfergon in your inventory or hold 0 ingame to receive a message stating "Dusfergon's current form is [name] ([sub-type menu])."

 The sub-types ordered by main-type are: